Trusts

 To ensure that your Letter of Intent is comprehensive and effective, consider the following tips:

-• Consult with Professionals: Work with healthcare providers, educators, and legal professionals to gather comprehensive information and ensure you’ve addressed all critical information.
+• Consult Professionals – Work with healthcare providers, educators, and legal professionals to create a comprehensive and effective LOI.

-• Store and Share Securely: Keep the Letter of Intent in a secure location, and share it with trusted individuals, including legal guardians, trustees, and close family members.
+• Store and Share Securely – Keep the LOI in a safe but accessible location and share it with trusted individuals such as guardians, trustees, and key family members.

 Does My Letter of Intent Have to Be In Any Specific Format?